-If you’re looking to spend some time in the beautiful outdoors this fall, why not head up north to the Canadian Rockies?
-This majestic mountain range is full of opportunities for active travel such as hiking, biking, boating, etc. So much to do, in fact, that pinpointing a destination among so many incredible options can be an overwhelming task.
-Thankfully, today’s guest contributor, Jacqueline Louie, is here to tell us about a few must-see spots to visit this time of year.
+Updated 09.01.2019: If you’re looking to spend some time in the beautiful outdoors this fall, why not head up north to the Canadian Rockies?
+This majestic mountain range is full of active travel opportunities like hiking, biking, boating, etc.

 Located an hour’s drive east of Calgary, Alberta on the eastern slopes of the Canadian Rockies, Kananaskis Country offers a wide variety of hikes, from short and sweet, to strenuous.
 Even the drive, which takes you through Kananaskis along Highway 40, offers superb views.

 At the top of Highwood Pass – the highest paved pass in Canada at 7,238 feet above sea level—you’ll find the trailhead to Ptarmigan Cirque, a great place for viewing larch trees as they turn from green to gold.